David-Norm/David-Norm.github.io/README.md

 ---

 # Experience
 Throughout my projects and coursework at the University of Washington Tacoma, I have developed strong proficiency in object-oriented programming, design patterns, and database-driven software development.
-My work spans multiple complex coding projects, focusing on clean design, collaboration, and building scalable systems.
+My work spans multiple complex coding projects focused on clean architecture, problem-solving, and building scalable systems.

 ---